AMPROAD

 How to Fix / Troubleshooting

 Safety: Immediately stop using the charger.
-Turn OFF the breaker and do not re-energize until the cause is corrected.
-Fire risk is present.
+Turn off the breaker and do not re-energize until the cause is corrected.
+A fire risk is present.

-• If any damage is present, replace the AMPROAD cable & handle assembly.
+- If any damage is present, replace the AMPROAD cable and handle assembly.

-• With power OFF, open the charger and examine the input and output terminal blocks for heat damage.
+- With the power off, open the charger and examine the input and output terminal blocks for heat damage.

 Advertisements